 In industry, process-driven design might be considered in the context of manufacturing and process optimization.
 In the context of healthcare, process-driven design can be considered through several approaches, including Lean, Human Factors/Ergonomics, and Experience Design.
 Each of these is similar but different in subtle (and not so subtle) ways.
 An evidence-based design (EBD) process would support any or all of these approaches.
 While any individual approach may move us ahead of a traditional design process of user meetings, we can aspire to an EBD process where these three approaches meet, leveraging the benefits of each.
+To View A Complete List Of Toolbox Contents And Resources, Click Here.

 Explore insights gained from a multiyear research effort by Gensler to identify and quantify the factors of design that impact the human experience, as well as other industry sources.
 This webinar digs deeper to explore a trend discussed at these two speakers' standing-room only session at Healthcare Design Expo & Conference 2018.